ACS Financial Information - FAQs

 - What are the members of the Board and the Presidential Succession paid?

-As members of ACS who are elected by the membership, the ACS Board and members of the Presidential Succession are volunteers and are not compensated for their service as Board members.
+As members of ACS who are elected by the membership, the ACS Board and members of the Presidential Succession are volunteers and are not compensated for their service.
 Board members’ travel and registration expenses are reimbursed when they are attending ACS-related meetings in their capacities as Board members.

 - How many ACS employees are there?